Laws of black hole thermodynamics in semiclassical gravity: Generalized second law

-For a system with negative heat capacity as a black hole can only be in a ``stable thermal equilibrium'' with an extensive system when the latter has its energy bounded, so that if the extensive system gains (loses) energy to the black hole, its temperature increases (decreases) faster than the black hole's \cite{Hawking76}.
-Thus, in order to make the hypothesis of piecewise stationarity attainable, we confine the fields $\psi$ in a ``box'' on whose walls we impose as a boundary condition that any component of $\star\mathbf j_\chi^\psi$ orthogonal to them must vanish.
-The box is any spatially bounded region that extends beyond the black hole (its wall are entirely outside of $\mathfrak h_\pm$), to the past of $S_1$ and to the future of $S_2$ (see FIG. \ref{fig}).
+The case of interest is when there is a black hole on $(M,g)$.
+Being a system with negative heat capacity, black hole can only be in a ``stable thermal equilibrium'' with an extensive system when the latter has its energy bounded, so that if the extensive system gains (loses) energy to the black hole, its temperature increases (decreases) faster than the black hole's \cite{Hawking76}.
+An alternative way of interpreting the impossibility of a stable thermal equilibrium in a system with a black hole in an infinite reservoir is picturing a localised perturbation which requires an infinite amount of time to get to infinity, so an originally stationary spacetime cannot become stationary again in a finite amount of time.

-We further assume that all the disturbance responsible for the breakdown of stationarity comes from localized changes in the states of the fields within the box.
+Thus, in order to make the hypothesis of piecewise stationarity attainable, we confine the fields $\psi$ in a ``box'' on whose walls we impose as a boundary condition that any component of $\langle\star\mathbf j_\chi^\psi\rangle$ orthogonal to them must vanish (i.e., no energy can flow into or out of the box).
+The walls are outside the black hole in the region between $S_1$ and $S_2$ (as in figure \ref{GSLconstruction}).
+We further assume that all the disturbance responsible for the breakdown of stationarity comes from localised changes in the states of the fields within the box.

+Let $\chi_1^a$ denote a generator of the event horizon on $(M_1,g_1)$.
+This field can seen as a field in the physical spacetime $J^-(S_1)$ through the isometry, $\chi^a=\varphi_{1*}^{-1}\chi_1^a$, as a generator of the event horizon in $(M,g)$.
+As any generator of the event horizon, it is future-inextendible and entirely contained in the event horizon of $M$ \cite{HE}.
+In particular, it generates the event horizon in $J^+(S_2)$, where it can be used to define the field $\chi_2^a=\varphi_{2*}\chi^a$ on $(M_2,g_2)$ which generates the event horizon of $(M_2,g_2)$.
+According to the rigidity theorem (see Proposition 9.3.6 of ref. \cite{HE}), $\chi^a_2$ generates a \emph{Killing} horizon in $(M_2,g_2)$.